 A historical “tour,” for many people, can feel slow: a lot of stop-and-go, and strangely tiring for a small amount of distance.
-This guided walk by a Juneau-based operator, on the other hand, offers a stimulating mix of history lessons, local anecdotes, and a nicely brisk walk—all within the gorgeous scenery of Alaska.
+This private, guided walk by a Juneau-based operator, on the other hand, offers a stimulating mix of history lessons, local anecdotes, and a nicely brisk walk—all within the gorgeous scenery of Alaska.
+And since this is a private tour, you can expect a personalized level of service—a look at Alaska through the lens of your own interests.

 Adventure Flow was started in 2015 by Patrick and Eric, two friends who grew up next door to each other in Montana.
 Eric had worked in the guiding industry for many years and Patrick was an entrepreneur who wanted a new venture that would take him outdoors.
 The idea behind Adventure Flow is not just about seeing nature: it’s about really experiencing it, on a few levels.
 Eric and Patrick wanted to offer a ‘flow’-induced activity—marrying physical activity (like hiking), with the mental stimulation that results from such exercise.
 So, their tours focus on storytelling.
 To keep that conversational dynamic strong, the groups stay small (no more than 10), so that you can develop a relationship with your guide, as well as focus on the environment around you.